iCliniq Logo

 The Toxic overdose or lethal dose of 50 percent (LD50) orally in mice is determined to be 19 milligrams per kilogram and, in rats, is 21 milligrams per kilogram.

-Adverse Effects of Dalfampridine:
+Adverse effects of dalfampridine:

-The most common adverse effect experienced in people taking Dalfampridine is urinary tract infection.
-Other adverse reactions tend to occur in about one to ten percent of patients are as follows.
+Other adverse reactions that tend to occur in about one to ten percent of patients are as follows:

 • Dizziness.